Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 Day 16 Attend a painting class and paint your own ‘akabeko’ lucky red cow, widely respected in this area.
 Free time before travelling to Kitakata for lunch.
 Take the bullet train back to Tokyo and transfer to the Grand Nikko Daiba Hotel for two nights.
 (B, L)

 Day 17 Visit the Japanese Sword Museum showcasing the history and technology of sword making in Japan, a country whose katana swords wielded by its Samurai warriors have a fearsome reputation for sharpness and strength.
-Use of combat techniques and wearing swords were reserved to the Samurai, although this warrior class vanished, the practices spread to the people.
+The use of combat techniques and wearing swords were reserved to the Samurai, although this warrior class vanished, the practices spread to the people.
 After lunch at a sumo themed restaurant, visit the Sumo Museum and watch a sumo wrestling show.
 Farewell dinner.
 (B, L, D)

 Please pack an overnight bag for your journey to Tokyo on Day 12 as your main luggage will be transported by luggage van.
 Overnight bag also required for Days 14-15 Nikko & Aizu as your main luggage will remain at the hotel in Tokyo.